 The potatoes early in the season are sweeter, smaller and tender than the later ones, but both are good.

-- They are a rich source of fiber and vitamin C (see below) so always buy unwashed potatoes which will retain more nutrients.
+- They are a rich source of fiber and vitamin C so always buy unwashed potatoes which will retain more nutrients.

 - Jersey Royals should always be stored in a cool, dark place and to enjoy them at their best eat as quickly as possible (this is true for all potatoes).

-- The potatoes are best cooked with the skins on, again to preserve nutrients and flavour.
+- The potatoes are best cooked with the skins on, again to preserve nutrients and flavor.

 - Jerseys need only a quick wash and definitely no scrubbing as this will break the tender skin.

-- The season of the outdoor grown Jersey Royal potatoes is short from end of March to July, so they should be enjoyed while available.
+- The season of the outdoor-grown Jersey Royal potatoes is short from the end of March to July, so they should be enjoyed while available.